 To understand teacher retention at schools of different poverty levels, we calculated the means of teacher retention rates by low, medium, and high school poverty index ranges.
 According to Table 3, high-poverty schools had the lowest teacher retention rates based on both the current year and the three-year averages across elementary, middle, and high schools.
-Low-poverty schools had the highest teacher retention rates based on both the current year and the three-year averages.
+Low-poverty schools had the highest teacher retention rates based on both the current year and the three-year averages across elementary year and the three-year averages.
 For example, low-poverty high schools had the highest teacher retention rate of 86.14% based on the three-year average, and high-poverty middle schools had the lowest teacher retention rate of 74.79% based on the current year retention rate.